Constraining CP-phases in SUSY: an interplay of muon/electron $g-2$ and electron EDM: Introduction

 \section{Introduction}

-The latest measurement of muon $g-2$ from Fermilab~\cite{PhysRevLett.126.141801} gave a value that exceeds the Standard Model (SM) prediction~\cite{Aoyama:2020ynm} by $4.2\sigma$ after combining with the BNL result~\cite{Muong-2:2006rrc}:
+The latest measurement of muon $g-2$ from Fermilab~\cite{PhysRevLett.126.141801} gave a value that exceeds the Standard Model (SM) prediction (see~\cite{Aoyama:2020ynm} and refs therein) by $4.2\sigma$ after combining with the BNL result~\cite{Muong-2:2006rrc}:

-For electron $g-2$, if we deduce it from the fine structure constant measured by Berkeley using $^{133}{\rm Cs}$ atoms~\cite{Parker:2018vye}, we will find that the experimental value is $2.4\sigma$ below the SM prediction ~\cite{Aoyama:2019ryr,Hanneke:2008tm}:
+For electron $g-2$, if we deduce it from the fine structure constant $\alpha_{\rm em}$ measured by Berkeley using $^{133}{\rm Cs}$ atoms~\cite{Parker:2018vye}, we will find that the experimental value~\cite{Hanneke:2008tm} is $2.4\sigma$ below the SM prediction~\cite{Aoyama:2019ryr}:

-However, the measurement by Laboratoire Kastler Brossel (LKB) using $^{87}{\rm Rb}$ gave a value that agrees well with the SM prediction~\cite{Morel:2020dww,Aoyama:2012wj}.
+However, the $\alpha_{\rm em}$ measurement by Laboratoire Kastler Brossel (LKB)~\cite{Morel:2020dww,Aoyama:2012wj} using $^{87}{\rm Rb}$ leads to a prediction value of electron $g-2$ that agrees well with the experimental value.
 So far the reason that caused the deviation between the two experiments is unkown.

-In the minimal supersymmetric standard model (MSSM), a simultaneous explanation of the muon $g-2$ and the LKB electron $g-2$ is not hard (since no SUSY effects are needed for the LKB electron $g-2$), while a simultaneous explanation of the muon $g-2$ and the Berkeley electron $g-2$ is rather challenging within the MSSM since this requires a positive contribution to the muon $g-2$ and a negative contribution to the electron $g-2$ ~\cite{Endo:2019bcj,Dutta:2018fge,Badziak:2019gaf,Li:2021koa} (in this work we restrain ourselves in the minimal framework of supersymmetry (SUSY), whereas in some extensions of the MSSM, like the B-L SSM and an extended next-to-MSSM or some falvor models, a joint explanation is not so hard~\cite{Yang:2020bmh,Cao:2021lmj,Calibbi:2020emz}).
+In the minimal supersymmetric standard model (MSSM), a simultaneous explanation of the muon $g-2$ and the LKB electron $g-2$ is not hard (since no SUSY effects are needed for the LKB electron $g-2$), while a simultaneous explanation of the muon $g-2$ and the Berkeley electron $g-2$ is rather challenging within the MSSM since this requires a positive contribution to the muon $g-2$ and a negative contribution to the electron $g-2$ ~\cite{Endo:2019bcj,Dutta:2018fge,Badziak:2019gaf,Li:2021koa,Crivellin:2018qmi} (in this work we restrain ourselves in the minimal framework of supersymmetry (SUSY), whereas in some extensions of the MSSM like the B-L SSM and an extended next-to-MSSM, or in some falvor models or 2HDM+S, a joint explanation is not so hard~\cite{Yang:2020bmh,Cao:2021lmj,Calibbi:2020emz,Keus:2017ioh}).

 The current upper limit of the electron EDM is~\cite{ACME:2018yjb}